web blazonry web development scripts and tutorials

 Baby Name

-PHP: How to Test Google AdSense Ads and Improve Your Revenue Part 2
+PHP: How to Test Google AdSense Ads & Improve Your Revenue (Version 2)

-How This Test Differs From Ad Test Part 1
+How This Test Differs From Ad Test Version 1

-Testing Google Ads Part 1, tested an ad with a border versus an ad with no border.
+The script in testing Google Ads Version 1 tested an ad with a border versus an ad with no border.
+The tutorial and code are still good and can be used.
+It remains a helpful example.

-Part 2 tests different positions for your ad and content.
+Version 2 (the script on this page) tests different placements (ad locations) on the page for your ad.
 I even use the code explained here to generate the ads at the top of this page.
 Refresh the page and you have a 50-50 chance of getting the alternate ad format.

 Test Performance of Ad Placement

-I read that ads placed in the top left corner of the content area (excludes navagation elements and identity/header sections) performed better than tall (“skyscraper”) ads along either side of the content.
-The top left region of the main content area is where a reader’s eyes go first.
+I read that ads placed in the top left corner of the content area (content area excludes navagation elements and identity/header sections) performed better than tall skyscraper ads along the left or right side of the content.
+Tests have shown that a reader’s eyes go to the top left region of the main content area first.

-Part 2 tests two ways to place an ad at the top left region of the content.
-Though these two formats are not much different, they resulted in different click-through rates.
+This script tests two ways to place an ad at the top left region of the content.
+Though these two formats are not much different, I found they resulted in quite different click-through rates.

-I cannot say which one will work better for you.
+No one say which one will work better for you.
 Your results will depend on your content and page design.
-Test and find out.
-Then modify the ads to test two other formats.
+Use my script to test and find out.
+You will know quickly.
+You can even use it for another test by picking different two things to test against each other.

 Let’s look at the two ads we are testing by looking at the Google ads above on this page.
-When the content starts below the ad, I refer to the layout as “Format 2-A.” When the content is positioned to the right of the ad, I refer refer to the layout as “Format 2-B.”
+For content starting below the ad, I refer to the layout as “Format 2-A” (meaning, test ads version 2 - format A).
+For content to the right of the ad, I refer to the layout as “Format 2-B” (meaning, test ads version 2 - format B).

 Refresh this page in your browser.
 You have a 50-50 chance of getting the alternate ad layout.
 If you do not get a different layout, refresh again.
 If that still does not work, your browser might need a “hard refresh.”